 Where do they come from?

-Reading Jim Dooley’s invaluable Red Set: A History of Gang of Four last year I was fascinated with how some of the philosophical underpinnings of the band’s songs mirrored what I’ve been dealing with in writing materials with comrades in a labor group.
-What follows is not a review of Dooley’s book, but rather a commentary on the mirrored passages and also, to a much lesser degree, remarks on my exposure to theoretical thought via pop music, of all things.
+Reading Jim Dooley’s invaluable Red Set: A History of Gang of Four1 last year I was fascinated with how some of the philosophical underpinnings of the band’s songs mirrored what I’ve been dealing with in writing materials with comrades in a labor group.
+What follows is not a review of Dooley’s book, but rather a commentary on the mirrored passages and also, to a much lesser degree, remarks on my exposure to theoretical thought through pop music (of all things).
 This post is based on the notes I took at my first (and only) full reading, and is not a comprehensive look at Gang of Four reasoning.
-Continue reading “Gang of Four Part 2: I Found That Essence Rarem”
+Continue reading “Gang of Four Part 2: I Found That Essence Rare”